Rikers Island

 The city has continued to struggle to manage conditions under Adams as it attempts to convince a federal judge not to strip leaders of their authority over the jails.
 While

 At least 19 people died in the city’s custody in 2022 – the highest number of deaths since 2013.
-At least nine people died in 2023 and four have died so far this year.
+At least nine people died in 2023 and five have died so far this year.

 All this comes as it looks increasingly unlikely that New York City officials will shutter Rikers Island by the legally mandated August 2027 deadline.